scholarslab/CodeLab/Week02/intro_data.md

 Thinking about how we use decimal numbers is useful to understanding how we use binary ones.
 Using these rules, **how do we count in binary?**

-Because of binary, a lot of "computer numbers" tend to be powers of two.
-When you buy a new iphone, they come in 128gb (2<sup>7</sup>), 256gb (2<sup>8</sup>), and 512gb (2<sup>9</sup>) models.
-As you work with computers, these powers of two will show up everywhere.
-You'll become very familiar with 2, 4, 8, 16, 32, 64, 128, and 256.

 Let's take a closer look at the decimal system.
 Every position is a power of ten: 10 = 10<sup>1</sup>, 100 = 10<sup>2</sup>, 1000 = 10<sup>3</sup>, etc. Each additional decimal position adds 10 times as many possible values: 1 digit has 10<sup>1</sup> possibilities (0-9), 2 digits has 10<sup>2</sup> (0-99), etc. In binary, each position adds twice as many possible values.

 Remember Shannon and his bits?
 One bit is one binary position.
 1 binary digits has 2<sup>1</sup> = 2 different possible values (0-1), 2 has 2<sup>2</sup> = 4 (00, 01, 10, and 11), 3 has 2<sup>3</sup> (000, 001, 010, 011, 100, 101, 110, 111), and so on.

+Because of binary, a lot of "computer numbers" tend to be powers of two.
+When you buy a new iphone, they come in 128gb (2<sup>7</sup>), 256gb (2<sup>8</sup>), and 512gb (2<sup>9</sup>) models.
+As you work with computers, these powers of two will show up everywhere.
+You'll become very familiar with 2, 4, 8, 16, 32, 64, 128, and 256.

+This kind of math, raising two to a certain power, is useful to consider.
+Let's say that you're going on a fancy vacation to beautiful Omaha, Nebraska.
+Omaha, Nebraska is very far away, so you buy a fancy suitcase with a fancy combination lock.
+The lock has 4 disks, each one with positions marked with numbers between 0 and 9.

+How many different positions can each disc be set to?

+How many different combinations are there?

+This is pretty intuitive because we're used to decimal notation.
+Four discs is the same as four digits in this case and so we know that the smallest combination is "0000", the largest combination is "9999", and every integer in between is a valid combination.
+Every additional disk increases the total number of combinations by 10.
+The number of combinations in this example, 10000, is 10<sup>4</sup> as a result.

+It's the same when we're working with binary.
+The number of binary digits determines the highest we can count in binary, and therefore how many different binary values we can represent.
+A combination lock with four binary disks can only have 2<sup>4</sup> different combinations.

 There are other number systems besides binary (as many as there are numbers, in fact).
 Hexadecimal/hex and octal (base 16 and base 8) are common ways to compress binary into more compact forms.
 These use decimal numerals.
 Hexadecimal uses 0 to 9 and then A to F. Since 16 and 8 are themselves powers of two, it's simple to convert between them and decimal.
 Each octal digit maps directly to a set of 3 (2^3=8) binary digits and each hex digit maps directly to a set of 4 (2^4 = 16) binary digits.
 So, 32 in octal is 011010 (011 is 3, 010 is 2).
 A8 in hexadecimal is 10101000 (1010 in binary is A in hexadecimal and 10 in decimal, 1000 is 8).